 There is a growing awareness of the importance of rights-based fisheries.
-Several prominent organizations are now urging fishery managers to implement rightsbased management approaches.
-ICLARM, the international fisheries development organization in Asia, argues that '[T]he lack of sustainability and poor economic performance of fisheries management systems can only be reversed if rights-based fisheries management systems are established'.7 The organization bases its support of rights-based fisheries on a wide range of studies by ICLARM and its partners of management schemes in which community groups hold exclusive fishing rights.8 Other prominent groups that promote the use of rightsbased fisheries include the Food and Agriculture Organization of the United Nations, the Organization for Economic Cooperation and Development, and the National Research Council in the US [20,22].
+Several prominent organizations are now urging fishery managers to implement rights-based management approaches.
+ICLARM, the international fisheries development organization in Asia, argues that '[T]he lack of sustainability and poor economic performance of fisheries management systems can only be reversed if rights-based fisheries management systems are established'.
+The organization bases its support of rights-based fisheries on a wide range of studies by ICLARM and its partners of management schemes in which community groups hold exclusive fishing rights.
+8 sustainability of the fishery.
+The establishment of a rights-based management system would provide a clear incentive for stewardship within the recreational sector, and a stronger legal basis for protecting the interests of those who benefit through recreational fishing activities.